South KoreaOfficial Name: Republic of Korea

 North Korea (DPRK): An armistice agreement, monitored by the United Nations, has maintained general peace on the Korean peninsula since 1953.
 Tensions have occasionally flared up because of provocative acts by the Democratic People's Republic of Korea, including ballistic missile tests, nuclear tests, and limited armed incursions into ROK-held territory.
 Some of these provocations have escalated into geographically limited skirmishes taking place primarily around isolated islands off the northwest coast of the ROK.

 The Republic of Korea maintains a high level of readiness to respond to any military threats from the DPRK.
 Military training exercises are routinely conducted throughout the Republic of Korea during the year and include civil defense drills, which are normally held four times a year.
-U.S. citizens should stay informed through local media about upcoming military exercises and civil defense drills that sometimes occur at short notice.
 The DPRK often issues strongly-worded and threatening messages in connection with these exercises.
-Please see our Fact Sheet on North Korea.
+Please see our Fact Sheet on North Korea for more information.

-Emergency Preparedness: The U.S. Embassy in Seoul maintains a page on its website with local information about emergency preparedness.
-Travelers can stay informed by bookmarking this site and following local current events during their time in Korea.
+Emergency Preparedness: The U.S. Embassy in Seoul maintains a web page with local information about emergency preparedness.
+Stay informed by bookmarking this site and following local current events during your time in Korea.

-During the monsoon season from June - August and the typhoon and hurricane season from May - November, heavy rains and flooding sometimes occur in the Republic of Korea.
+During the monsoon season from June - August and the typhoon season from May - November, heavy rains and flooding sometimes occur in the Republic of Korea.
 See general information about natural disaster preparedness at the U.S. Federal Emergency Management Agency (FEMA) website.

 If the Embassy becomes aware of any specific and credible threat to your safety and security, we will inform through our website, through social media, or by email if you register your contact details through the Smart Traveler Enrollment Program (STEP).

 Follow us on U.S. Embassy Seoul's "Americans in Korea" Facebook page.